savannahnix/alzheimer-prediction/README.md

 - Python 3.9 or later
 - pip or conda
-- The merged ADNI CSV (see Data section above)
+- The merged ADNI CSV (see Data section)
 - A GPU is optional but speeds up DeepSurv training (~15–30 min on CPU vs ~5 min on GPU)

 ### Installation